 Cause-Therapy Affirmation of the Consequent

-When one operates from a belief or practice based upon the disinformed notion that, since a therapy is effective in reducing an effect, therefore the lack of that therapy is the cause of that effect.
+When one operates from the mistaken belief or practice that, since a therapy is effective in reducing an effect, the lack of that therapy must be the cause of that effect.

-Placing a person in an ice-bath reduces dangerously high fever; therefore, fever is caused by lack of ice-baths.
-Fasting and HIIT exercise serve to reduce body mass index and non-alcoholic fatty liver disease; therefore, high BMI and NAFLD are caused by too much consumption and not enough exercise.
+For example: Placing a person in an ice bath reduces dangerously high fever; therefore, fever is caused by a lack of ice baths.
+Similarly, fasting and HIIT exercise serve to reduce body mass index and non-alcoholic fatty liver disease (NAFLD); therefore, high BMI and NAFLD are assumed to be caused by too much consumption and not enough exercise.

-• People who increase exercise, weigh less after they do so.
-Therefore, all normal-weight persons are consistently exercising.
+- People who increase exercise weigh less after doing so.
+Therefore, all normal-BMI individuals must be consistently exercising.

-• People who restrict calories, weigh less after doing so.
-Therefore, all normal-weight persons are consistently restricting calories.
+- People who restrict calories weigh less after doing so.
+Therefore, all normal-BMI individuals must be consistently restricting calories.

-• If you stop what you did to lose weight, you will gain weight back.
-Therefore, if you gain weight back you have failed in your program discipline (and are now a failed worthless human).
+- If you stop what you did to lose weight, you will gain it back.
+Therefore, if you gain weight back, you have failed in your program discipline (and are now a failed, worthless human).

-• All the people who consume premium gym/exercise program/equipment are young and good looking.
-Therefore, using those things will keep you young and good looking.
+- All the people who use premium gym programs, exercise equipment, or special diets are young and good-looking.
+Therefore, using those things will keep you young and good-looking.

-• Mega doses of Vitamin C was found to not cure cancer.
-Therefore, supplements are a waste of money.
+- Mega doses of Vitamin C were found not to cure cancer.
+Therefore, all supplements are a waste of money.

-• Fit people workout for a mere 20 minutes per day on average.
-Therefore, 20 minutes per day workouts is all anyone needs in order to become fit.
+- Fit people work out for a mere 20 minutes per day on average.
+Therefore, 20 minutes per day workouts are all anyone needs to become fit.

 The Ethical Skeptic, “The ‘Worthless Human’ Lie of the Diet Cartel”; The Ethical Skeptic, WordPress, 9 Jul 2022; Web, https://theethicalskeptic.com/2022/07/09/the-worthless-human-lie-of-the-diet-cartel/